Home → Courts → Families & Children → Guardian ad Litem (GALs) → GALs in Family Matters Cases

 Guardian ad Litem (GALs) in Family Matters Cases

-Guardians ad litem (GALs) may be appointed by the court in several kinds of cases:
+Guardians ad litem (GALs) may be appointed by a judge or magistrate in certain cases that are active in court.
+The fees for a GAL are usually paid by the parties.
+GALs may be appointed by the court in several kinds of cases:

-- The court may appoint a GAL in divorce, parental rights and responsibilities, grandparent visitation, and guardianship of a minor cases where there is reason for concern about the welfare of the child.
+- The court may appoint a GAL in divorce, parental rights and responsibilities, grandparents' visitation, and guardianship of a minor cases where there is reason for concern about the welfare of the child.

 Guardianship of a minor cases brought under Title 18-A of the Maine Revised Statutes may be handled by the Maine Probate Court.

-How is the GAL paid for his or her services in a family matters case?
+How is the GAL paid for the GAL’s services in a family matters case?

 In determining the responsibility and allocation for payment, the court considers: